Disaster-wary Philippines leads push for climate justice – DW – 01/01/2025

 In November, Typhoon Usagi swamped rural villages in floods, knocked out power and displaced thousands.
 Just days earlier, Typhoon Toraji caused floods and forced more than 82,000 people to flee from their homes in northern provinces.

-For Ogania, Abletes, and others living in coastal communities like Samar, the climate crisis has become almost a daily battle for survival.
+For Ogania, Abletes and others living in coastal communities such as Samar, the climate crisis has become almost a daily battle for survival.

 Compensating climate losses